sanger-pathogens/gps-pipeline-sanger/README.md

   | `--depth` | Any integer or float value<br />(Default: `20.00`) | Minimum sequencing depth to pass Assembly QC. |

 ## Assembly
+> [!TIP]
-> ℹ️ The output of SPAdes-based assembler is deterministic for a given count of threads.
-Hence, using `--assembler_thread` with a specific value can guarantee the generated assemblies will be reproducible for others using the same value.
+> - The output of SPAdes-based assembler is deterministic for a given count of threads
+> - Using `--assembler_thread` with a specific value can guarantee the generated assemblies will be reproducible for others using the same value
 <!-- -->
   | Option | Values | Description |
   | --- | ---| --- |